fvafrCU/document/cran-comments.md

 Dear CRAN Team,
 this is a resubmission of package document 1.0.0.
 I have run package profvis on the examples from document() and man() but could not figure how to reduce cpu times.
-The package builds, checks and roxgenizes (chunks of) single R code files.
+The package roxygenizes, builds and checks (chunks of) single R code files.
 To me, there seems no way to get around these cpu times.
 I've again disabled the examples of the package's two main functions, document() and man(), using \donttest{} to pass R CMD check --as-cran.
 I have included the NOTEs from  R CMD check --as-cran --run-donttest.
 They affect the two main functions, document() and man().
+I guess this is what users of the package will to pay for building, roxygenizing, building and checking theirs codes.
 I have included the output from running covr on the package below: I heavily test the code.
 Please see https://codecov.io/github/fvafrCU/document?branch=master for third party results.